Empirical comparison of win ratio and joint frailty models for recurrent event endpoints with applications in oncology and cardiology: Data and code availability

 \section{Data and code availability}

 The code used to generate the results of this article is publicly available at the following GitHub repository: \url{https://github.com/adrienorue/comparison_wrRec_jfm}.
 The repository contains R scripts to reproduce the simulation study, to perform the analyses of the two clinical applications, and to conduct the sample size calculations.
-The modified version of Mao et al.'s WR package is also available, which now includes the simulation-based sample size computation using the LWR (see \texttt{sz\_lwr()} function).
+The modified version of Mao et al.'s \texttt{WR} package is also available, which now includes the simulation-based sample size computation using the LWR (\texttt{sz\_lwr()} function).
 The code is licensed under the MIT license.
-The application datasets used in this study are available in the two packages \texttt{frailtypack} \cite{Krol2017-gs} and \texttt{WR} \cite{WR_package-rt}.
+The application datasets used in this study are available in the two packages \texttt{frailtypack} \cite{Krol2017-gs} (for Readmission) and \texttt{WR} \cite{WR_package-rt} (for HF-ACTION).
+To facilitate reproducibility, we also provide a master script that centralizes the workflow needed to reproduce the manuscript results, from the simulation study to the applications.
+By default, the script reproduces Scenario 1; other scenarios can be reproduced by modifying the documented scenario-specific inputs.
+The simulation-based LWR sample-size calculation is disabled by default because it is computationally intensive.
+Sample code for the analysis of the Readmission dataset and for sample size estimation is provided in Appendix \ref{app:r_code} and Appendix \ref{app:r_code_ss}, respectively.
+The master script is presented in Appendix \ref{app:master_script}, and is available in the GitHub repository.